istio/istio.io/content/docs/setup/consul/install/index.md

 ---
 title: Installation
-description: Instructions for installing the Istio control plane in a Consul based environment, with or without Nomad.
+description: Instructions for installing the Istio control plane in a Consul-based environment, with or without Nomad.
 weight: 30
 keywords: [consul]
 ---